MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

    - **Anomalous behavior of discovered IP addresses**: Alerts when anomalous behavior is detected in discovered IP addresses and apps.
 You can use this template to check for large amounts of uploaded data compared to other IP addresses, or large app transactions compared to the IP address's history.

+   The following image shows how to select a template to use as the base for the new policy in the Microsoft Defender portal:

    :::image type="content" source="media/anomaly-policy-template.png" border="false" alt-text="Screenshot that shows how to select a template to use as the base for the new policy.":::

 1. Enter a **Policy name** and **Description** for the new policy.